Solanaceae: Description

-Plants in the Solanaceae can take the form of herbs, shrubs, trees, vines and lianas, and sometimes epiphytes.
+Nightshades can take the form of herbs, shrubs, trees, vines and lianas, and sometimes epiphytes.
 They can be annuals, biennials, or perennials, upright or decumbent.
 Some have subterranean tubers.
 They do not have laticifers, nor latex, nor coloured saps.

 They can have a basal or terminal group of leaves or neither of these types.
 The leaves are generally alternate or alternate to opposed (that is, alternate at the base of the plant and opposed towards the inflorescence).
 The leaves can be herbaceous, leathery, or transformed into spines.
 The leaves are generally petiolate or subsessile, rarely sessile.
 They are frequently inodorous, but some are aromatic or fetid.
 The foliar lamina can be either simple or compound, and the latter can be either pinnatifid or ternate.
 The leaves have reticulated venation and lack a basal meristem.
 The laminae are generally dorsiventral and lack secretory cavities.
 The stomata are generally confined to one of a leaf's two sides; they are rarely found on both sides.

 The flowers are generally hermaphrodites, although some are monoecious, andromonoecious, or dioecious species (such as some Solanum or Symonanthus).
-Pollination is entomophilous.
+They are most commonly pollinated by insects.
 The flowers can be solitary or grouped into terminal, cymose, or axillary inflorescences.
 The flowers are medium-sized, fragrant (Nicotiana), fetid (Anthocercis), or inodorous.
 The flowers are usually actinomorphic, slightly zygomorphic, or markedly zygomorphic (for example, in flowers with a bilabial corolla in Schizanthus species).
 The irregularities in symmetry can be due to the androecium, to the perianth, or both at the same time.
 In the great majority of species, the flowers have a differentiated perianth with a calyx and corolla (with five sepals and five petals, respectively) an androecium with five stamens and two carpels forming a gynoecium with a superior ovary (they are therefore referred to as pentamers and tetracyclic).
 The stamens are epipetalous and are typically present in multiples of four or five, most commonly four or eight.
 They usually have a hypogynous disk.
 The calyx is gamosepalous (as the sepals are joined forming a tube), with the (4)5(6) segments equal, it has five lobes, with the lobes shorter than the tube, it is persistent and often accrescent.
 The corolla usually has five petals that are also joined forming a tube.
-Flower shapes are typically rotate (wheel-shaped, spreading in one plane, with a short tube) or tubular (elongated cylindrical tube), campanulated or funnel-shaped.
+Flower shapes are typically rotate (wheel-shaped, spreading in one plane, with a short tube) or tubular (elongated cylindrical tube), campanulated, or funnel-shaped.